 The new de GRISOGONO Fuso Quadrato combines the Swiss jeweler’s trademark square body with a pair of superimposed dials: one showing time in your current place of stay and the other, hidden when not needed by an amazing diaphragm mechanism, indicates the current time in some other city.
 From where we at worldwatchreview.com stand, so far this is one of the most interesting takes on an idea of a GMT watch that was presented during the last decade.

 However, I don’t like to write about things that I don’t like.
 I understand that it always takes a lot of effort and commitment of dozens of highly educated people to design and then produce even the simplest mechanism and I appreciate that commitment and it doesn’t give me pleasure to say that this watch is lousy and that one is crafted from last year manure.
-If I, however, do so, it means that the brand has pissed me off with its blatant attempt to sell you an overpriced POS with nothing but “Swiss Made” inscription on the dial to justify the price.
+If I, however, do so, it means that the brand has pissed me off with its blatant attempt to sell you an overpriced POS with nothing but a “Swiss Made” inscription on the dial to justify the price.

 A watch, or a car, or some other artifact must be worthless for me to write a negative review about it.

 That said, I gladly acknowledge that I like the Fuso Quadrato.

 Looking at the first glance a bit like the recently unveiled Perrelet Turbine collection, this timekeeper’s “rotor” is, in fact, a mechanical diaphragm

 Resembling those working in ridiculously expensive DSL cameras, it can be opened with a push of a button at 9 o’clock to see the readings of the secondary dial, which is made of solid gold and is decorated with a nicely executed Clou de Paris motif.

-Both the secondary dial and the secondary hour hand feature design, which is different from their primary counterparts.
+Both the secondary dial and the secondary hour hand feature design, which are different from their primary counterparts.

 While the black dial on the first layer features a combination of golden arrow-shaped indices and Arabic numerals, the secondary dial is made of gold and shows black Roman numerals.